Skip to main content

 Provides: Immutable ledger, timestamping

-Gap: No runtime enforcement; latency constraints
+Gap: No runtime governance; latency constraints

 AGA (this system)